braver/programmingfonts/blog.md

 # NotCourierSans

-"NotCourierSans is a re-interpretation of Nimbus Mono whose design began in Wroclaw at the occasion of the Libre Graphics Meeting 2008."
+> "NotCourierSans is a re-interpretation of Nimbus Mono whose design began in Wroclaw at the occasion of the Libre Graphics Meeting 2008."
 [...](http://openfontlibrary.org/en/font/notcouriersans)

+NotCourierSans was created by the [OSP collective](http://osp.kitchen/about) by taking Nimbus Mono and chopping of the serifs.
+While that doesn't seem like a realy good idea, it has created a quite servicable font.
+It doesn't feature italics or a distinct zero, but does cover 658 glyphs.

+sans, 2008

 By **Open Source Publishing** (2008)
 *Alias: notcouriersans - License: SIL OFL* http://www.fontsquirrel.com/fonts/NotCourierSans http://openfontlibrary.org/en/font/notcouriersans

 # Nova Mono

-"I created the NovaCut font about 14-15 years ago for making inscriptions on stone.
+> "I created the NovaCut font about 14-15 years ago for making inscriptions on stone.
 Initially the font contained only capitals and digits and existed only on paper and stone inscriptions.
 In 2010 I decided transfer this font to a computer, and made the missing lowercase and some basical signs; it was initially named Gothica."
 [...](http://www.google.com/fonts/specimen/Nova+Mono)

+This is a unique font with lots of character.
+The rounded flourishes really make it stand out.
+It does have all the most important features for programming (like a slashed zero), so why not spice up your debugging with Nova.

+sans, 2010, display

 By **Wojciech Kalinowski** (2010)
-*Alias: SIL OFL - License: nova* http://www.google.com/fonts/specimen/Nova+Mono
+*Alias: nova - License: SIL OFL* http://www.google.com/fonts/specimen/Nova+Mono

 # Oxygen Mono

-"The Oxygen typeface family is created as part of the KDE Project, a libre desktop for the GNU+Linux operating system.
+> "The Oxygen typeface family is created as part of the KDE Project, a libre desktop for the GNU+Linux operating system.
 The design is optimised for the FreeType font rendering system and works well in all graphical user interfaces, desktops and devices."
 [...](http://www.google.com/fonts/specimen/Oxygen+Mono)

+Most fonts work fine on a Mac, the best ones add hinting for The Windows ClearType system, but a scarce few pay special attention to the FreeType rendering used in Linux.
+Oxygen was created to work well in KDE, and this mono variation is a great choice for programmers on Linux.
+It features a slashed zero and 397 glyphs are enough for pretty much anyone, although purists would prefer true bold and italic.

+linux, 2012, sans

 By **Vernon Adams** (2012)
 *Alias: oxygen - License: SIL OFL*